-Effective at the next shift change (scheduled for late May 2019) the work schedule of employees in the Communications Operator-PD and Communications Supervisor-PD classifications shall be a 3/12.5+5 schedule in which employees are scheduled to work three 12.5 hour shifts (on consecutive days) each week, with one additional five hour shift each 14 days that is adjacent to the employee's first or last regularly scheduled shift of the week.
-Employees may arrange shift trades such that the employee's work one 10hour day each 28 days.
-These employees' FLSA workweeks shall begin exactly 2.5 hours into the start time of their five hour shift and end exactly 168 hours later.
+Employees in the classifications of Police Communications Operator-PD and Police Communications Supervisor PD city47 work a 3/12.5+5 schedule in which employees are scheduled to work three 12.5 hour shifts (on consecutive days) each week, with one additional five hour shift each 14 days that is adjacent to the employee's first or last regularly scheduled shift of the week.
+Employees may arrange shift trades such that the employee's work one 10 hour day each 28 days.

+These employees' FLSA workweeks shall begin exactly 2.5 hours into the start time of their five-hour shift and end exactly 168 hours later.